PhD Student Handbook

 The format for the dissertation proposal is as follows.

-CHAPTER 1 introduces the proposed research, including the significance of the research to nursing, purpose of the study, conceptual framework, theoretical and operational definitions, specific aims and research questions, hypotheses (as applicable), and includes a summary of the chapter at the end.
+Introduces the proposed research, including the significance of the research to nursing, purpose of the study, conceptual framework, theoretical and operational definitions, specific aims and research questions, hypotheses (as applicable), and includes a summary of the chapter at the end.

-CHAPTER 2 provides a critical review of literature that describes the state of the science about the research topic and identifies gaps in the literature that the proposed research study will address.
+Provides a critical review of literature that describes the state of the science about the research topic and identifies gaps in the literature that the proposed research study will address.
 The importance and relevance to the literature discussed must clearly link to the specific aims and objectives of the study.
 A chapter summary is provided at the end.

-CHAPTER 3 describes the research design, setting, sample, human subjects protection, instruments, research procedures, proposed data analysis plan, study limitations, and includes a summary of the chapter at the end.The length of the dissertation proposal is usually 75 pages or less, excluding references and Appendices (such as instruments, permissions, and consents).
+Describes the research design, setting, sample, human subjects protection, instruments, research procedures, proposed data analysis plan, study limitations, and includes a summary of the chapter at the end.The length of the dissertation proposal is usually 75 pages or less, excluding references and Appendices (such as instruments, permissions, and consents).

 Dissertation Format Options and Guidelines